 Kenneth A. Blanco

-Mr. Blanco is the Director of the Financial Crimes Enforcement Network (FinCEN), a Bureau within the Department of Treasury, established to support law enforcement and global efforts against domestic and international financial crimes via the collection, analysis, and dissemination of information from the financial sector.
-FinCEN administers regulations to guard against money laundering and terrorism financing and enforces compliance with the Bank Secrecy Act, among other authorities delegated to the Director through the USA PATRIOT Act of 2001.
+Kenneth A. Blanco serves as the Director of the Financial Crimes Enforcement Network (FinCEN), a Bureau within the Department of Treasury.
+FinCEN supports law enforcement and global efforts against domestic and international financial crimes via the collection, analysis, and dissemination of information from the financial sector, and administers and enforces regulations to guard against money laundering and terrorism financing.